rcrderby/crg-overlays/penalties/README.md

 6. Open the `logos` folder.
 7. Copy and paste or move the `banner-logo.png` file into the `logos` folder.

-The logo will display in the game information area once you refresh your browser.
+The logo will display in the game information area once you refresh your browser.[^3]

 <!-- Footnotes -->

 [^1]: Replace `<crg-ip-address>` with the IP address of your CRG instance.
 [^2]: The overlay will constrain your logo to a 100 x 100px container and apply a drop shadow.
   Logos with a 1:1 aspect ratio and a transparent background will produce will look best.
+[^3]: To add line breaks within a footnote, prefix new lines with 2 spaces.
+  This is a second line.